Foyers Lodge, Loch Ness

 Welcome to Foyers Lodge, a stunning adult-only Victorian retreat overlooking Loch Ness; Scotland's most famous loch and one of the world's most famous lakes.

 Built in the 1800s and recently fully refurbished, it has a rich history in Highland hospitality.
-Foyers Lodge offers stylish accommodation, delicious food prepared with local produce, beautifully kept grounds and unrivalled views of Loch Ness and the magnificent surrounding landscape in the heart of the Scottish Highlands.
+Foyers Lodge offers stylish accommodation, delicious food prepared with local produce, beautifully kept grounds and unrivalled views of Loch Ness and the magnificent surrounding landscape.

 The team welcome you to the Highlands and hope the cosy environment and beautiful surroundings will entice you to return again and again.